Continuing Education Activity

 Clinicians must have a high index of suspicion for diabetes during pregnancy and screen offsprings of women in high-risk populations.

-Monitoring of glucose level: 1-hr glucose challenge test with 50 gm of glucose at 24-28wks of gestation.
-More than 130-140 gm/dl serum glucose level one-hr after oral intake is abnormal.
+1-hr glucose challenge test with 50 gm of glucose at 24-28wks of gestation.
+More than 130-140 gm/dl serum glucose level one hour after oral intake is abnormal.
 Those women who fail to respond to 1-hr screening should be provided with a 3-hr glucose tolerance test.
 More aggressive testing is vigilant in high-risk groups.
 Testing of hemoglobin A1c before conception helps to identify high-risk populations.

-Fetal lung maturity: Fetal lung maturity is assessed after 32 weeks of gestation.
+Fetal lung maturity is assessed after 32 weeks of gestation.
 Phosphatidylglycerol levels can be evaluated through amniotic fluid analysis.
-Lecithin/sphingomyelin ratio is also crucial.
+The lecithin/sphingomyelin ratio is also crucial.

 Additional monitoring includes non-stress tests twice a week after 32 weeks, and contraction stress tests if there is a failed nonstress test.